 Two prominent Sunni politicians have thrown their lot in with the Iraq’s current, and still very popular, prime minister, Haider al-Abadi.

 The map of Sunni Muslim political alliances for the coming elections, due to take place on May 12, has been impacted by the security crisis caused by the extremist group known as the Islamic State.
 It has deepened existing rifts within the Sunni political bloc, making some parties and politicians more popular at the expense of others.
 Part of the effect of the Islamic State, or IS, group is the splitting up of alliances that ran for election together in 2014.

 Since 2003, and the overthrow of Saddam Hussein, the country’s Sunni Muslim representatives have remained fairly static.
-There is Saleem al-Jibouri, current speaker of the Iraqi parliament, Osama al-Nujaifi, the former governor of Ninawa, Saleh al-Mutlaq and Jamal al- Karbouli, both of whom head their own parties, businessman Khamis Khanjar and cross-sectarian politician Ayad al-Allawi, who is actually a Shiite Muslim.
+There is Saleem al-Jibouri, current speaker of the Iraqi parliament, Osama al-Nujaifi, prominent Sunni politician, Saleh al-Mutlaq and Jamal al- Karbouli, both of whom head their own parties, businessman Khamis Khanjar and cross-sectarian politician Ayad al-Allawi, who is actually a Shiite Muslim.